combust-labs/firebuild/README.md

 This will fail because the Dockerfile uses the ADD command.
 To succeed, clone the owning repository locally and reference the local file.

+This example assumes that SSH agent is started and the relevant version SSH key is in the agent.

 ```sh
 sudo /usr/local/go/bin/go run ./main.go build \
     --binary-firecracker=$(readlink /usr/bin/firecracker) \